Red Deer, Alberta: Sports

 The Red Deer Rebels of the Western Hockey League play at the Peavey Mart Centrium.
 Red Deer hosted the 2022 Hlinka Gretzky Cup and co-hosted the 2018 Hlinka Gretzky Cup.
-Red Deer co-hosted the COVID-interrupted 2022 World Junior Ice Hockey Championships, later completed in Edmonton, and the 1995 World Junior Ice Hockey Championships.
-In 2018, Red Deer replaced Edmonton as host of the Canadian Finals Rodeo.
 The Rebels hosted the 2016 Memorial Cup.
+Red Deer replaced Edmonton as host of the Canadian Finals Rodeo from 2018 to 2023.

 Red Deer hosted the 2019 Canada Winter Games, leaving the Gary W. Harris Canada Games Centre at Red Deer Polytechnic and the Downtown Servus Arena as legacy facilities.

-The city is the hometown to well-known sporting personalities.
-Olympic gold medal pairs figure skater Jamie Salé and silver medal swimmer Rebecca Smith are from Red Deer.
-Olympic silver medalist speed skater Jeremy Wotherspoon also spent most of his childhood in Red Deer after being born in Saskatchewan.
-Olympic bronze medal aerialist Deidra Dionne grew up in Red Deer.
-Olympic bronze medal alpine skier Jan Hudec first immigrated to Red Deer for his father to ski coach.
-NHL players include Ron Anderson, Blake Wesley, Glen Wesley, Trent Hunter, Chris Mason, Randy Moller, Brandon Sutter, Paul Postma, Kris Russell, Colton Sceviour, Matt Fraser and Mark Tinordi.
-Hockey Night in Canada personality and Olympic host Ron MacLean calls Red Deer home.